 What is available in shops and restaurants?

 The selection in the supermarkets is fairly similar to that in Sweden, although there are of course differences.
-In the restaurants, traditional German (hearty!) dishes are common, but you will of course also find international food such as pizza, pasta, salad and more.
-The portions are often large.
+In restaurants, it is common to find traditional (hearty!)
+German dishes, but you will of course also find international food such as pizza, pasta, salad and more.
+Portions are often large.

 What do you want to see and do when travelling by motorhome in Germany?